 The current Weed District consists of five full-time employees: a Land Stewardship Manager, a Senior Weed Specialist, and three Weed Specialists.
 During the busy season from April - October, several seasonal employees fill a variety of roles.
 The staff itself brings over fifty years of dedication to Larimer County and to the Weed District in particular.
 Our experience and backgrounds encompass a diverse history of expertise in weed management and land stewardship.
 We draw upon this experience to provide landowners with services that are designed to educate and propagate our mission of community involvement.
 We are constantly keeping ourselves abreast with the latest changes in land stewardship practices through continued education and research.
 Much of the research consists of weed management demonstration plots set up cooperatively with the Weed Science group from Colorado State University.

-Recently our Land Stewardship Manager Tim D'Amato was awarded the Outstanding Weed Manager award by the Western Society of Weed Science.
+Recently our former Land Stewardship Manager Tim D'Amato was awarded the Outstanding Weed Manager award by the Western Society of Weed Science.
 See the award presentation and Tim's acceptance speech here.